Who are the program contacts for this funding opportunity announcement (FOA)?

 This award program supports early stage investigators proposing highly innovative studies that open new areas of research for the genetics or epigenetics of addiction.
 These may be novel methods or approaches that can potentially be applied to the analysis of the genetics or epigenetics of substance use disorders.
 The program may also support investigators outside the field of addiction who are interested in applying their novel approaches to the genetics or epigenetics of addiction.
 The award will support those in an early stage of their career who may lack the preliminary data required for an R01 grant, but who propose high impact research and who show promise of being tomorrow's leaders in the field of genetics or epigenetics of substance use disorders.

-What is the next application due date?
+When are the next application due dates?

 Who is eligible to apply?